Epersea/freelancer_helper_rails/README.md

 - **Controller** creation and routing.
 Some of my controllers implement the full range of Rails `:resources`, while others only implement a few selected actions depending on functionality requirements.
 I have defined **methods and callbacks at the application and controller levels**, for instance, to restrict functionalities to authorized and logged in users.
 Controllers also make use of **strong params** for input sanitization.
 - **View** creation, including use of ERB logic and refactorization with **partials**.
 Many views include a notice div at the top to display useful information to users.
 I also modified the application layout to display a sidebar, with different links displayed depending on login status.
 - Implementation of **custom code** (RateCalculator class and subclasses), which can be found in `/lib`.
+- Use of Rail's **current attributes** to keep current user easily available to the whole application.
 - **Unit testing** with Rspec
 - **Model, controller and system testing** with fixtures using Minitest and Capybara.
 I also defined **helpers** for authorization methods to be shared among tests